michaeluno/admin-page-framework/readme.txt

 - Added the ability to nest fields with the `content` field definition argument.
 - Added a new factory class to build forms for taxonomy terms.
 - Changed the `type` argument in the field definition to be able to be omitted.
+- Fixed a bug in the network admin area showing a warning message accessing a non-object property.
 - Fixed a bug that delimiter elements were not displayed when a last repeatable field is duplicated.

 = 3.7.14 - 2016/04/20 =